SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 When you pressed the Back button while logging on, in some cases, an error could occur in the logon screen, forcing you to restart Cube.

-#### Monitoring app: Service child popup pages without parent page could not be opened \[ID_29816\]
+#### Monitoring app: Service child pop-up pages without parent page could not be opened \[ID_29816\]

-When, for an element included in a service, only parameters from one of its popup pages were included and none of that popup page’s parent page, then that parent page would not be included in the service and there would be no way to access the popup page.
-From now on, in cases like this one, popup pages of service children will be added to the Monitoring app’s side panel after all other pages.
+When, for an element included in a service, only parameters from one of its pop-up pages were included and none of that pop-up page’s parent page, then that parent page would not be included in the service and there would be no way to access the pop-up page.
+From now on, in cases like this one, pop-up pages of service children will be added to the Monitoring app’s side panel after all other pages.

 #### Legacy Reporter app: Problem when trying to display a trend graph for a table column parameter \[ID_29818\]